 Fear not, there are initial actions that CPA firms can take to prepare for what’s coming.
 “The first thing to do is get complete partner buy-in,” said Carlino.
 “Everyone has to be onboard with embracing technology and preparing for the future.”
 He added that if a CPA firm or accounting practice has a state-of-the-art technology platform, 4-7% of top-line revenue should still be invested in IT.
 He anticipates some firms going up to 10% as new technology emerges.

-Cloud hosting your accounting system can be a critical first step in providing more security for client data, anywhere-access to business-critical data and applications, and freeing up time from maintaining a specialized IT infrastructure on your own.
+Cloud hosting your accounting system can be a critical first step in preparing for the future.
+Provide more security for client data, allow for anytime, anywhere access to business-critical data and applications, and eliminate the need to focus on specialized IT infrastructure on your own.

 “If you are a couple of steps behind,” said Carlino, “see what your competitors are doing.”
 He also recommended attending accounting technology-centric conferences as well as reading more accounting technology-focused publications.